tarun291/FlightAndSearchService/README.md

 Features:

--Create, Read, Update and Delete cities (For Admins) -Create, Read, Update and Delete Airports for a particular city (For Admins) -Read Flights (For customers as well as for Admins) based on certain filters. (filters are  not mandatory) -Create, Update and Delete Flights (For Admins)
+- Create, Read, Update and Delete cities (For Admins)

+- Create, Read, Update and Delete Airports for a particular city (For Admins)

+- Read Flights (For customers as well as for Admins) based on certain filters. (filters are  not mandatory)

+-Create, Update and Delete Flights (For Admins)
    ## DB Design
     - Airplane Table